alhopasi/minesweep_challenge/README.md

 Required:
-- front to display current board
+- draw border tiles on board
 - clickable tiles to front to vote which tile to flip
 - timer to update board status
 - voting to select which tiles to flip